-The goal of SEDs is more than just a one-way dissemination of knowledge; it is also to foster an interaction between the writers and the readers.
-The idea is to foster meaningful conversations and ultimately enrich the content of the website.
+Science of Eating Disorders (SEDs) is dedicated to critically evaluating peer-reviewed eating disorder research and making it more accessible to the public.
+SEDs is also dedicated to ending the myths that surround eating disorders and those affected by them.
+SEDs’ goal is more than just a one-way dissemination of research.
+The goal is to foster an interaction between bloggers, researchers, clinicians, families, patients, and interested readers.
+The idea is to foster meaningful conversations that ultimately enrich the content of the website.

 Along with what SEDs is about, it is also important to state what you WILL NOT find: